Sous chefs and their role in the F&B industry

 A CAVEAT: in large establishments, head chefs and executive chefs can be separate roles.
 The former still involves cooking and day-to-day managing and supervising the kitchen itself.
 The latter, however, owns an office in the organization, takes care of paperwork or even oversees several branches.
 The line between these two roles have somewhat been blurred and they can be used interchangeably in most cases.
 Thus, for the sake of convenience and generalization, this article does not distinguish between the two terms.

-Are you working in hospitality ?
-We are hiring for all positions
+Are you looking for a job ?
+We are recruiting for all positions